marcoonroad/marcoonroad.github.io/_posts/2017-02-10-Introduction-to-Capability-Concepts.md

 good examples of Ambient Authority.

 Ambient Authority arises due the separation of _designation_ from _authority_.
-This separation is the rule of thumb in ACL-based systems, where you can acquire rights over a reference without the permission to use it.
-It's important to remember that authority doesn't mean permission: authority is a generalization of permission.
-Where permission stands for the **direct** means to acquire rights over a resource, authority also includes the
+This separation is the rule of thumb in ACL-based systems, where you can acquire an implicit authority over a reference without the known permission to use it.
+It's important to remember that authority doesn't mean permission: authority is a "generalization" of permission in some way.
-**potential effects** for "abuse" of **indirect** means to acquire that same rights.
+Where permission stands for the **direct** means to acquire rights over a resource, authority also includes the **potential effects** for "abuse" of **indirect** means to acquire that same rights.
 That is, permission deals directly with the _identity_ of the sender/owner subject, where authority will also pay attention on the indirect means to bypass security through message-passing.
 In the message-passing layer, if you don't trust someone else, you will often deliver revocable references/proxies to this guy.